JackSzwergold/Writing/memories/Trying to Cash in Nazi Stamps for a Millennium Falcon.md

-## Trying to Cash in Nazi Stamps for a Millennium Falcon: The Time I Decided to Sell My Brother’s Nazi Stamp Collection to Get a Toy
+## Trying to Cash in Nazi Stamps for a Millennium Falcon
+### The Time I Decided to Sell My Brother’s Nazi Stamp Collection to Get a Toy

 By Jack Szwergold